 The real “secret sauce” in how Random Forest achieves such high effectiveness is one minor (but critical) extension on top of standard bagging algorithms.
 In bagging, the learning algorithm looks through all variables and values in a dataset when determining how to select the most optimal split-point.
 The Random Forest algorithm changes this procedure so that the learning algorithm is limited to a random sample of features for each split (tree).
 This allows Random Forest to avoid common problems such as overfitting, and undesirably high correlation between individual trees.
 Aggregating predictions from multiple models with ensemble methods works better if the predictions from the individual trees are (mostly) uncorrelated.
 Therefore, in Random Forest, the sub-trees are created with random subsets of the features (columns) in each tree.
 This results in models that have higher predictive power and better accuracy.

 How are the New Algorithms Surfaced in Einstein Discovery

 - When creating a new Story (or on the Story Settings page), you’ll see an Algorithm drop down menu.

 - If you know which algorithm you want to use, select it from the menu before creating your story.

-- If not, select “Automatic.”
+- If you are unsure, select “Model Tournament.”
 This will run a model tournament and surface the best model and story to the user.
-Note that the “Automatic” option does take longer to run because it creates three models rather than one.
+Note that this option does take longer to run because it generates multiple models to test.

 - If you do not specify an algorithm, GLM is selected as the default because it is generally the quickest to finish.